How to Book Free Mini Stopovers (Less than 24 Hours) at No Extra Cost

 Initial Situation

-In this case, there is a connection in Philadelphia of 2 hours and 20 minutes on the way there.
-On the way back, only about 1 hour and 10 minutes of transfer time are planned.
-Overall, not a bad connection if you want to get to your destination as quickly as possible.
+In this case, there is a connection in Helsinki of 45 minutes on the way there.
+Overall, it is not a bad connection if you want to get to your destination as quickly as possible.
 But that’s by no means enough for a trip to the city.

 The aim of this guide is therefore to book flights with: